 - conduct a minimum of four mock tutoring sessions with experienced writing tutors (two focusing on grammar and two focusing on content), following the Writing Center format for tutoring and writing follow-up e-mails to instructors after each session.

-- upon conditional hiring, be shadowed and evaluated by experienced writing tutors for three tutoring sessions.
+- upon conditional hiring, be shadowed and evaluated by experienced writing tutors and/or the director for two tutoring sessions.

 You will not be considered an official Writing Center tutor until all training requirements

 have been met.
 If the training requirements cannot be met, you will only be paid for